 The State Buildings are located in the heart of Perth’s CBD as three interconnecting iconic heritage buildings.
 Over their 140-year history, the Old Treasury, Lands and Titles buildings have been used as a Post Office, Public Offices, a Police cellblock, Treasury, and office of the Premier and Cabinet.

 Reimagined and revitalised, the State Buildings were returned to the people of Perth in 2015 as a vibrant hub of retail shopping, dining, bars and luxury accommodation, housing COMO The Treasury.
 An elegant Perth hotel, COMO The Treasury occupies the 19th-century State Buildings, featuring a Victorian-era façade coupled with COMO’s contemporary interior style.

-Dining options include rooftop Wildflower restaurant, Post, Petition and Long Chim with The Treasury Lounge and Bar and Halford Bar providing an elegant space for drinks.
-COMO Shambhala Urban Escape offers holistic therapies, while the carefully curated retail collective includes a florist, chocolatier, coffee shop, jeweller and gift store.
+Dining options include rooftop Wildflower restaurant, Post, Petition and Long Chim with Cape Arid Rooms and Pooles Temple providing an elegant space for drinks.
+COMO Shambhala Urban Escape offers holistic therapies, while the carefully curated retail collective includes a florist, chocolatier, coffee shop and many more.

 At the heart of the State Buildings stands the Postal Hall, a marker of passion, tenacity and curiosity, giving the people of Perth a reason to celebrate their history and importantly, Western Australia’s bright future.
 The State Buildings inhabit Perth’s geographical centre – known as “point zero”, from where all road distances in WA are measured – and are bordered by Barrack St, St Georges Tce, Cathedral Ave and Hay St.